HazenBabcock/MERFISH_simulator/README.md

 ## Usage

 This requires an existing MERlin `merfish-parameters` directory.
+Sample simulation parameter and position files are in the `examples` directory.

 1. Create a sub-directory in `merfish-parameters` called `simulation` and put the your simulation parameters json file in this directory.